Provincial Policies for Students with Diabetes at School

 Currently, seven provinces have policies or guidelines that specifically address type 1 diabetes in the school setting.1

-For links to the above provincial policies, check out Diabetes@School’s Provincial Policies on Diabetes at School.
+For details on each province’s policies or guidelines, via links to the official documents, check out Diabetes@School’s Provincial Policies on Diabetes at School.

 Share this Article